Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Database/README.md

     +   Upgrades and patches are installed on the standby instance first.
     +   Once completed, a failover is initiated, and the updates or patches are installed on the remaining instance.

+####    Amazon RDS read replicas benefits
++       Enhanced performance
+    Amazin RDS uses the MariaDB, Microsoft SQL Server, MySQL, Oracle, and PostgreSQL DB engines built-in replication functionality to create a special type of DB instance called a read replica from as source DB instance.
+The source DB instance becomes the primary DB instance.
+Updates made to the primary DB instance are asynchronously copied to the read replica.
+You can reduce the load on your primary DB instance by routing read queries from your applications to the read replica.
+Using tead replicas, you can elastically scale out beyond the capacity constraints of a single DB instance for read-heavy database workloads.
++       Increased availability
++       Designed for security

 +       No administrative intervention
     +   DB instance failover is fully automatic and requires no administrative intervention.
     +   Amazon RDS moniotors the health of your primary and standbys and initiates a failover automatically in response to a variety of failover conditions.